I want to make the small large, the invisible visible.

 Between 2008–2010 she studied at Gothenburg art school, and there she came in contact (and fell in love) with stone sculpturing for the first time.
 Since then she is a member of the stone department at the collective artist workshop, KKV, in Bohuslän.

-Frida Svensson has attended group exhibitions in Gothenburg and Bohuslän, Rottneros park in Värmland, Österbybruk north of Uppsala and latest in Linnarhult, Angered april 2022.
+Frida Svensson has attended group exhibitions in Gothenburg and Bohuslän, Rottneros park in Värmland, Österbybruk north of Uppsala and latest at Lokstallarna in Malmö in may 2023.
 In 2018 she had a solo exhibition at Galleri Konstepidemin in Gothenburg.